0xJs/RedTeaming_CheatSheet/cloud/azure/Authenticated-enumeration.md

 #### Stealing tokens with tools
 - https://github.com/thalpius/Microsoft-JSON-Web-Token-Extractor

-#### Request tokens from the CLI!
-- Check below for example in using tokens!

 ### Stealing token scripts
 #### Python
 - Example: Run following code when compromising an webserver with a service principal for the webapp